Expected number and distribution of critical points of real Lefschetz pencils: Definitions and main tools

 \subsection{H\"ormander's peak sections}

-Here we introduce the H\"ormander's peak sections, an essential tool for our proofs of Theorems \ref{eqreal} and \ref{eqcom} (see also \cite{hor}, \cite{tian}, \cite{GW2}).
-Let $L$ be a holomorphic line bundle over a smooth complex projective manifold equipped with a Hermitian metric $h$ of positive curvature $\omega$ and let $dx=\frac{\omega^n}{\int_X\omega^n}$ be the normalized volume form.
+In this section we recall the theory of H\"ormander's peak sections, an essential tool for our proofs of Theorems \ref{eqreal} and \ref{eqcom} (see also \cite{hor}, \cite{tian}, \cite{gw2}).
+Let $\mathcal{L}$ be a holomorphic line bundle over a smooth complex projective manifold equipped with a Hermitian metric $h$ of positive curvature $\omega$ and let $\textrm{d}x=\frac{\omega^n}{\int_X\omega^n}$ be the normalized volume form.
 Let $x$ be a point of $X$.
-There exists, in the neighborhood of $x$, a holomorphic trivialization $e$ of $L$ such that the associated potential $\phi=-\textrm{log} h(e,e)$ reaches a local minimum at $x$ with Hessian of type $(1,1)$.
-The following result was proved in \cite{tian} (see also \cite{GW2}) . \begin{lemma} Let $(L,h)$ be a holomorphic Hermitian line bundle of positive curvature $\omega$ over a smooth complex projective manifold $X$.
-Let $x\in X$, $(p_1,...,p_n)\in\mathbb{N}^n$ and $p'>p_1+...+p_n$.
-There exists $d_0\in\mathbb{N}$ such that for every $d>d_0$, the bundle $L^d$ has a global holomorphic section $\sigma$ satisfying $\int_Xh^d(\sigma,\sigma)dx=1$ and
+There exists, in the neighborhood of $x$, a holomorphic trivialization $e$ of $\mathcal{L}$ such that the associated potential reaches a local minimum at $x$ with Hessian of type $(1,1)$.
+The following result was proved in \cite{tian} (see also \cite{gw2}) . \begin{lemm} Let $(\mathcal{L},h)$ be a holomorphic Hermitian line bundle of positive curvature $\omega$ over a smooth complex projective manifold $X$.
+Let $x\in X$, $(p_1,\dots,p_n)\in\mathbb{N}^n$ and $p'>p_1+\dots+p_n$.
+There exists $d_0\in\mathbb{N}$ such that for every $d>d_0$, the bundle $\mathcal{L}^d$ has a global holomorphic section $\sigma$ satisfying $\int_Xh^d(\sigma,\sigma)\textrm{d}x=1$ and

-Moreover, if $(x_1,...,x_n)$ are local holomorphic coordinates in the neighborhood of $x$, we can assume that in a neighborhood of $x$,
+Moreover, if $(x_1,\dots,x_n)$ are local holomorphic coordinates in the neighborhood of $x$, we can assume that in a neighborhood of $x$,

 where